Isaac Mattson: Professional career

-Los Angeles Angels organization
+Los Angeles Angels

 After the season, Mattson was drafted by the Los Angeles Angels in the 19th round of the 2017 Major League Baseball draft.

 After signing, Mattson made his professional debut with the Arizona League Angels before being promoted to the Orem Owlz, where he was named an All-Star.
 In 31 1/3 innings between the two clubs, he went 1–0 with a 1.44 ERA.
 In 2018, he played for the Burlington Bees and the Inland Empire 66ers, going 7–4 with a 3.82 ERA in 25 games (11 starts), and in 2019, he began the year with the 66ers before being promoted to the Mobile BayBears in May.
 In August, he was promoted to the Salt Lake Bees.
 Over 37 relief appearances between the three clubs, Mattson pitched to a 6–3 record with a 2.33 ERA, striking out 110 over 73 1/3 innings.
 He was selected to play in the Arizona Fall League for the Mesa Solar Sox following the season.